Characters of the Uncharted series

 The Uncharted series, created by video game developer Naughty Dog (with two titles developed by Bend Studio), features many characters.
 The series includes the video games Uncharted: Drake's Fortune, Uncharted 2: Among Thieves, Uncharted 3: Drake's Deception, Uncharted 4: A Thief's End, Uncharted: Golden Abyss, and Uncharted: The Lost Legacy, as well as a motion comic prequel, Uncharted: Eye of Indra.
 It primarily focuses on the exploits of treasure hunter Nathan Drake and his associates as they hunt down various mystical artifacts.

-In Uncharted: Drake's Fortune, he must stop a group of mercenaries from collecting a cursed golden idol known as "El Dorado" and using it as a biological weapon.
-In Uncharted 2: Among Thieves, he races a homicidal war criminal to find the powerful and mythical Cintamani Stone in Shambhala.
-In Uncharted 3: Drake's Deception, he competes with a secret order to search for the fabled 'Iram of the Pillars', and in the prequel comic Uncharted: Eye of Indra, he works for an Indonesian crime lord in order to get the money needed to raise the coffin of his supposed relative Sir Francis Drake.
+In Uncharted: Drake's Fortune, he must stop a British crime lord and his group of South American mercenaries and Southeast Asian pirates from collecting a cursed golden idol known as "El Dorado" and using it as a biological weapon.
+In Uncharted 2: Among Thieves, he races a homicidal Serbian war criminal, a British treasure hunter and his army of henchmen to find the powerful and mythical Cintamani Stone in Shambhala.
+In Uncharted 3: Drake's Deception, he competes with a British secret society, Cockney gangsters and Yemeni pirates to search for the fabled 'Iram of the Pillars', and in the prequel comic Uncharted: Eye of Indra, he works for an Indonesian crime lord in order to get the money needed to raise the coffin of his supposed relative Sir Francis Drake.
+In Uncharted: a Thief's End, he and his brother Samuel Drake compete with an American businessman and a South African Private Military Company to find the fabled pirate colony of Libertalia.

 Nathan Drake is the primary playable character of the series.
 He has a shady past, in which he associated with a number of thieves and black market salesmen in order to obtain various valuable items.
 The development team sought to make him a generally average and likeable character.
 He is accompanied by a number of characters, the main ones being Elena Fisher and Victor "Sully" Sullivan.
 He has had two love interests in the series so far; the aforementioned Elena Fisher, a reporter and now his wife, and Chloe Frazer, another treasure hunter and an old flame, but was involved with Rika Raja in the motion comic.
 He is also accompanied by his longtime friend, associate, and mentor, Victor Sullivan.

 A team at Naughty Dog designed the character appearances, and Amy Hennig was the main writer of their personalities and mannerisms.
 The voice actors were given considerable license to improvise the lines and influence character personality, and also performed the motion capture work for their characters.
 Many of the characters were meant to highlight different aspects of Drake's personality.
 Reception to the characters in the series have been fairly positive, with most commentators focusing on the believable nature of the characters and their interactions with each other.
 The inclusion of strong female characters has also received praise.
 The voice acting has also received acclaim, including two Interactive Achievement Award nominations.